This page is about expected jury payouts and settlement amounts for birth injury lawsuits.

 The key is having the proper and necessary information to project the annual life care plan costs.
 The life care planner computes the costs of medications, therapy, doctors’ visits, attendant care, counseling, transportation, future lost wages, replacement services, housing, and ant other possible expenses.

 These expenses are computed for a long period.
-Our lawyers also consult with an economist who can testify at trial using a formula consistent with the correct inflation rate to calculate the present value of those future costs.
+Our labor and delivery lawyers also consult with an economist who can testify at trial using a formula consistent with the correct inflation rate to calculate the present value of those future costs.

 These costs are just incredible.
 Our most recent Life Care Plan very conservatively calculated the present value of all of those costs at over $50 million.
 Obtaining the care that your child needs is impossible without having significant resources.

 A birth injury settlement will assist in providing these resources to your child and your family.
-If your child has been hurt because a mistake made by a doctor, your child richly deserve every possible support to have the best imaginable life.
-Many of these kids go on to lead valuable lives in spite of overwhelming obstacles.
+If your child has been hurt because of a mistake made by a doctor, your child richly deserves every possible support to have the best imaginable life.
+Many of these kids go on to lead valuable lives despite overwhelming obstacles.
 But the money to put your child in the best possible situation is a huge help to push your child to that valuable life.

-Because you care so much about your child, you will have the desire to identify the trial or settlement value of your child's case.
-The average payment, which will be expressed as a settlement or verdict, for a lawsuit involving a child with a neurological birth injury is just over $1.03 million.
+Because you care so much about your child, you will have the desire to identify the trial or settlement value of your child’s case.
+The average birth injury compensation, settlement, or verdict, for a lawsuit involving a child with a brain birth injury is just over $1.03 million.

-One thing to remember is that this average figure does not tell you much information.
-There is no birth injury calculator where you punch in numbers a get a payout.
+One thing to remember is that this average birth injury settlement does not tell you much information.
+There is no birth injury calculator where you punch in numbers and get a payout.
 There are many factors and circumstances involved in each case.
 Each child will have a different outcome from the birth injury.

 Ultimately, there are many different types of birth injury cases.
 If you are seeking information on settlements and verdicts, you want to concentrate on the specifics of that harm.
 Below you can find sample settlement and verdicts based on the type of injury, the mechanism of injury, and the type of medical malpractice: